wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

   - recommendations
 excerpt: "For Azure AD Conditional Access, I've put together a set of recommended baseline polices based on my experience and research..."
 ---
-Within GitHub, I've created the [GraphAPIConfig][GraphAPIConfig] repo, which contains a set of baseline recommended configurations for the Graph API. _This is set up as a template, so you can duplicate this and modify as appropriate._
+Within GitHub, I've created the [GraphAPIConfig][GraphAPIConfig] repo, which contains a set of baseline recommended configurations for the Graph API. _This is set up as a template, so you can duplicate this and modify as appropriate.
+Please always grab the latest versions from GitHub._

 This repo covers recommended definitions for default Azure AD groups, Conditional Access and Endpoint Manager (Intune) policies.